willboyle18/gogit/README.md

 5. **latest**: Displays the latest commit.
 6. **checkout**: Loads a specific commit and all of its file data.
 This commands lets you go back to how your project looked at a previous time.
 To use do ```checkout (tree SHA-1 of the commit you want to go back to)``` and your project will load all of the commit data from that point in time.

+## Makefile
+The Makefile has some commands that will easily let you setup and test out the program.
+Make sure to set the environemnt variables at the top with your test directory, operating system, and architecture.
+  1. **reset**: Removes the .gogit folder and all of its contents from your project.
+  2. **setup**: Creates the test directory within your project.
+  3. **All of the other commands except commit**: you can do any of the other commands with the Makefile with the exception of commit.
+To use commit please view commit__command.txt.

 ## License
 This project is licensed under the [MIT License](LICENSE).